Investigators Rule Out Explosion In Russian Plane Crash

 Remembering The Members Of The Red Army Choir

-The Associated Press notes the Tupolev-154 jetliner, though designed in the 1960s, is a model still popular with government use.
+The Associated Press notes the Tu-154, though designed in the 1960s, is a model still popular for government use.
 Russian commercial airlines no longer use the aircraft.